 Kernos

-The excavations are still ongoing, and the ruins of Malia remain a real-life puzzle you are invited to check out.
+The excavations are still ongoing, and the ruins of Malia remain a real-life puzzle that you are invited to explore.

 Among the so-called holy apartments, storerooms, and endless corridors, a small round table known as Kernos has stolen the show.